 You finish a 14-hour day, drag yourself through a hard gym session because skipping it feels like losing, and fall into bed wired and aching.
 The next morning you do it again — tired, but pushing, because the only dashboard you’ve ever trusted is the voice that says more.
 You can’t see what yesterday actually cost you.
 You just keep paying it, day after day, and calling the exhaustion proof that you’re working hard enough.

 The short version: WHOOP 5.0 is a wrist-worn biometric strap that tracks heart rate variability, resting heart rate, and sleep stages, then turns them into two daily numbers — a Recovery score and a Strain score — so you can match effort to what your body can actually handle rather than what your ego demands.
-It runs roughly $360 a year on subscription.
-Its value is replacing guesswork with a readiness signal; it is a wellness and performance tool, not a medical device.
+It is membership-only — the band is included in the subscription rather than bought separately — and as of August 2026 the tiers run WHOOP One at $199/yr, Peak at $239/yr and Life at $359/yr (WHOOP restructured its pricing in 2025 and adjusts it periodically, so check before you buy).
+Its value is replacing guesswork with a readiness signal; it is a consumer wellness and performance tool, not a medical device — it cannot detect, rule out or diagnose any condition, and nothing here is medical advice.
+Some readers pair this with a targeted routine like the sleep-support protocol here to rebuild consistent deep sleep.

 Why most people waste effort: the “harder equals better” trap